 In relation to governance the scriptures again prove to be an ample source of wisdom on the subject.
 Romans 13 is a well-known text used time and time again regarding our relationship to government.
 It has been deemed by historians to be a treatise by Paul and the Apostles on the institution of model government.

 - Government officials are to be good ministers who represent God.

 - Good government is not to be feared.

 - We are to pay honour, custom and constitutional taxes to whom it is due.

 - Government is to protect the righteous and punish the wicked.

 As a result, we have a practical, historical and biblical mandate to fervently stand against any unconstitutional laws and all government officials who cease to acknowledge or fully manage public affairs in relation to the scriptures and our sovereign Lord.

 CITIZENSHIP AND VOTING

-Should I just be voting the lesser of the evils?
+Should I just vote the lesser of the two evils?
 If I don't vote does that make me a bad citizen?
 It is not a question of voting but a question of conscience.